Daksh1407/Chat-Application-/README.md

 Communication between 2 machines wiil be done with the help of ip address.
 The connection will be reliable and secure in order to reduce the bandwidth.

-1. Connection both Server and Client System(pcs) with sanme LAN network
+1. Connection both Server and Client System(pcs) with same LAN network
 2. Check the ip configuration of the Scerver system in cmd by type "ipconfig"
 3. Put the same ip in the Client side system
 4. Run the program in individual Systems